Please choose a section by clicking

 Now, a strong warning: never try it in Indonesia, Malaysia and Singapore.
 You would probably miss your flight!

 After a few weeks, most of these mock-copies of pipes and lamps will find their way to eBay where they are — often in complete bona fide — proposed as real antiques due to sellers’ general lack of knowledge.
-Here would applies the moto : caveat emptor, i.e: customer beware!
+Here would applies the moto : caveat emptor, i.e: buyer know your stuff!
 But this requires a minimal knowledge on his part.

 The best advice I ever have been given from an expert in Chinese porcelain was : « Always spend at least 10% of your collecting money allowance buying documentation! ».
 This works with any kind of collecting…